So you’re new to buying beats online and you read all these things about people who lease beats.

-If you’re having the funds to actually be buying exclusivity but decided not to because of the SUPER ADVICE I gave you, here comes the good part!
+If you have the funds to actually buy exclusivity but decided not to because of the SUPER ADVICE I gave you.
+Here comes the good part!

 Thank God for..UNLIMITED LEASES! 🙏🏼

-Unlimited licensing is a newer way to lease beats and most producers offer it as the most expensive form of licensing.
+Unlimited licensing is a new way to lease beats and most producers offer it as the most expensive form of licensing.

 So, if you have the money and want as many user-rights as you can get to push your track to the fullest, the Unlimited licenses is the best option.